billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 # Camera-Shutter-tester-Cheap-Easy-it-Works
 Arduino or ESP32 based shutter tester using two lasers.

-The use of two lasers & two receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and no shutter blanking.
+The use of two lasers & two receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and without shutter blanking.
 Flash sync can also be confirmed.
+Note the ESP32 version will soon incorporate 3 Lasers (or 5, if both horizontal & vertical curtain measurement is required).

 Diy builds that use a single sensor or Audacity simply will not work.
 Both shutter curtains must be set to travel at the same speed, which is simply not possible using just one sensor.